nixaero/Android_Hilt_Compose_NewsApp/README.md

 - **Coil:** Image loading library for Android with support for fetching and caching images from various sources.
 - **Jetpack Compose:** Android UI toolkit for creating composable and declarative UIs.
 - **Material3:** Material Design components built for Jetpack Compose, providing predefined UI elements.
+- **Fastlane**: Automation tool for building, testing, and releasing Android applications.

 **\# Libraries for unit testing and instrumentation testing are also included.**

 **[** *These libraries are up-to-date as of the project's publication date* **]**